I have never been a fan of Mother’s Day.

 Today Maggie will be a college graduate.

-Today John will spend his 66th day at Marine Bootcamp.
+And, tday John will spend his 66th day at Marine Bootcamp.

-Today Luke will be just as stubborn and fantastic as every day since the first day I met him.
+I am sure, today Luke will be just as stubborn and fantastic as every day since the first day I met him.

 Today Sophie will be as moody as any 14-year-old girl you’ve ever met… and she will fill our home with insane piano pieces, she plays by ear.

-Today Sam 5, and Charlie 3, aka the Vandals, will vandalize… they always do.
+And today Sam 5, and Charlie 3, aka the Vandals, will vandalize… they always do.

-And today is the last Saturday our foster love will spend in our home… next weekend she will be at her birth home.
+Today is the last Saturday our foster love will spend in our home… next weekend she will be at her birth home.

 No need to praise or pity me… no need to feel an obligation – please only remember – I loved fearlessly.